Dr. Sean O'Hara

 Biography

 I read Ecology and Environmental Management at Cardiff University and was awarded a First Class honours degree.
-From there I established myself at the University of Cambridge, first receiving an MPhil in Biological Anthropology before being awarded a joint University of Cambridge–Corpus Christi College scholarship to work towards my PhD.
+From there I established myself at the University of Cambridge, first receiving an MPhil in Biological Anthropology before being awarded a joint University of Cambridge–Corpus Christi College scholarship to work toward my PhD.
 My doctoral research focused on male aggression and female sexuality in wild chimpanzees in Budongo Forest, Uganda.
 During that two-year field period I served as Assistant Director of the Budongo Forest Project.
 Three days after my PhD viva I took up my first academic appointment – at Durham University (evolutionary anthropology).

 Since then and prior to arriving in Salford I lectured at Liverpool University (evolutionary psychology).
 I have been an invited or plenary speaker at several events including: Makerere University Field Station meeting (Kibale, Uganda); Primate Society of Great Britain conference; British Academy conference (co-speaker); and Seattle Pacific University.
-Since arriving in Salford in 2010 I have pursued my interests in social and cognitive evolution in taxa as diverse as: humans and human hunter-gatherers, dholes and dogs, meerkats and mandrills, and chimpanzees and cheetahs
+Since arriving in Salford in 2010 I have pursued my interests in social and cognitive evolution in taxa as diverse as: humans and human hunter-gatherers, dholes and dogs, meerkats and mandrills, and chimpanzees and cheetahs.

-Areas of research
+Areas of Research

-Cognition, Animal behaviour, Cognitive evolution, Primates, Dogs
+Cognition, Animal behaviour, Cognitive evolution, Primates, Dogs, Bears

 Are you interested in researching animal behaviour, especially from the perspective of cognition?
 Perhaps the cognition of bears?
 Social learning in elephants?
 The dog-human relationship?